 We need your help.
-Due to the volume our hospital is currently experiencing, we are asking employers to please follow these guidelines if you suspect that an employee or multiple employees have been exposed to COVID-19.
+Due to the increased volume our hospital is currently experiencing, we are asking employers to please follow these guidelines if you suspect that an employee or multiple employees have been exposed to COVID-19.
 Patients without active symptoms, who do not require emergent care, are asked to avoid coming to the Emergency Room to be tested for COVID-19.
 Please see the printable information sheet below for tips on how to best assist employees at this time.

 How long does the virus survive on surfaces?
 It is not certain how long the virus that causes COVID-19 survives on surfaces.
 Studies suggest that coronaviruses (including the COVID-19 virus) may survive on surfaces for a few hours or up to several days.
 If you think a surface may be infected, clean it with simple disinfectant to kill the virus and protect yourself and others.

 How do I know if I am getting true and reliable information?
-This is very important as we have seen multiple reports, locally, of incorrect information.
+This is very important as we have seen multiple reports, locally, of incorrect and non-factual information.
 Keep an eye on the CRMC Facebook page for updates from the hospital.
 Obtaining your information from an accurate source will ensure you have correct and up-to-date information.
 These websites are the best sources for accurate information: https://dph.georgia.gov/ and https://www.cdc.gov/

 The Daily Status Report by the Georgia Department of Public Health